darakuneko/gpk_fwmaker/README.md

 #### Build
 Build firmware.
-The built firmware is created in the GPK_FWMAKER directory.
+The built firmware is created in the GPKFW directory.
 kb is the keyboard name.
 km is the keymap.
 tag can be taken from the TagList api or check the qmk's tag page(https://github.com/qmk/qmk_firmware/tags).